neondatabase/website/content/docs/guides/grafbase.md

     }
     ```

-In the `product/price` resolver, add the following code, which calculates the product price based on the number of product visits, which represents customer interest in the product.
+2. In the `grafbase/resolvers/product/price.js` resolver, add the following code, which calculates the product price based on the number of product visits (the number of vists represents customer interest in the product).

     ```graphql
     // grafbase/resolvers/product/price.js